antoine71/OC-P13_OCLettings/README.md

 ## Deployment using CircleCI CI/CD Pipeline

-The pipeline create for the project is available at the following address: <https://app.circleci.com/pipelines/github/antoine71/OC-P13_OCLettings>.
+The pipeline created for the project is available at the following address: <https://app.circleci.com/pipelines/github/antoine71/OC-P13_OCLettings>.

 The repository container a configuration file for CircleCI : `.circleci/config.yml`.
 This files implements the following *workflow*: